coollabsio/documentation-coolify/docs/upgrade.md

 # Upgrading Coolify

-If you're using [Coolify Cloud](https://coolify.io/pricing/), updates are managed by the [Coolify core team](/resource/team), so you don't need to worry about them.
+If you're using [Coolify Cloud ↗](https://coolify.io/pricing/), updates are managed by the [Coolify Core Team ↗](/resource/team), so you don't need to worry about them.
 The following instructions are for those who are self-hosting Coolify.

 There are three ways to upgrade your self-hosted instance: